net-daemon/docs/docs/v2/api/api_scheduler.md

 ### RunIn

-If you need to delay excecution a specific time this is the prefered way to do it rather than using await Task.Delay().
+If you need to delay execution a specific time this is the preferred way to do it rather than using await Task.Delay().

 ```csharp